Where senior judgement is the constraint, we add capacity. Where it isn't, we remove the wait.

 Different inputs in.
 Different outputs out.
 The same agentic layer in between, holding context and routing the judgement calls.
 The network below shows what flows through the system across the engagements we run.

-Most B2B sales cycles lose deals between meetings, not at the table.
+Most B2B sales cycles lose deals between meetings.
 The rep is closing.
-The system around the rep is what's slow.
+The system around the rep is slow.

 A colleague your team works with.